 Winemakers

-Jeff Ames is their current winemaker; Jeff is one of a number of underrated winemakers in the valley.
-He’s been turning out top wines for his own label Rudius and several other producers.
+Jeff Ames has been their head winemaker since 2008; Jeff is one of a number of underrated winemakers in the valley.
+He crafts wines for a number of small producers in Nap Valley including TOR and until 2021 produced wines for his own label, Rudius.
 He was born in Germany but spent most of his youth in the southern part of the United States including in Tennessee and Alabama.
 Early on, Jeff had no background in wine – having earned his B.A. in History from the University of Alabama.
-Hooked by the world of wine while studying for his Masters in Education at the University of Memphis, Jeff worked at a wine shop.
+Hooked by the world of wine while studying for his master’s in education at the University of Memphis, Jeff worked at a wine shop.

-Jeff first came to the Napa Valley in 1999 and became a ‘sponge’ – learning as much as he could about the industry, not only the actual winemaking but in sales and as a freelance wine writer.
+Jeff first came to Napa Valley in 1999 and became a ‘sponge’ – learning as much as he could about the industry, not only the actual winemaking but in sales and as a freelance wine writer.
 Several years later he worked with Thomas Brown helping make wine for a number of premium brands.
+We first met Jeff at Laird Family Winery around 2008 when his career was just about to take off.

 This is truly artisan winemaking, each wine is currently only available in small quantities, usually several hundred cases of each wine.